etalab/geohisto/exports/communes/README.md

 This is a regular CSV file with value separated by commas and a header line with previously described column names.

-The `towns_head.csv` file contains the first 100 lines of the generated file for an easy preview within Github if you click on it.
+The `communes_head.csv` file contains the first 100 lines of the generated file for an easy preview within Github if you click on it.

-The `towns_{date}.csv` files contain towns valid at the given date.
+The `communes_{date}.csv` files contain towns valid at the given date.

 ## Examples